 On the other hand, you stand a better chance of making it in this error than Templeton, Graham, price and the others stood at their time.
 That might only happen if you stick to these and more tips from world’s greatest investors.

 One day, people might get lessons from you too.
-But before you stand any solid chances of making it there, learn as much as you can, keep up to date with the current happenings, keep emotions away from business, avoid crowd mentality, work with people you can trust, and most importantly, stick to your investor’s plan.
+But before you stand any solid chances of making it there, learn to trade as much as you can, keep up to date with the current happenings, keep emotions away from business, avoid crowd mentality, work with people you can trust, and most importantly, stick to your investor’s plan.